 Web design has clearly undergone significant changes over the years.
 I first started designing websites back in 1996.
 Things were quite different in those days and the web has come a very long way since then.
-For many years, when I would build a website, I would consult with the client, ascertain demographic information, and through consultation, understand the client’s business needs.
-I would then devise a navigation scheme based on an understanding of the content, I would establish a look/feel derived from this information and deliver a website, and little else.
+For many years, when I would build a website I would consult with the client, ascertain demographic information, and through consultation (discovery), understand the client’s business needs.
+I would then devise a navigation approach (site architecture) based on an understanding of the content.
+I would establish a look/feel derived from this information and deliver a website.

 Our Web Design Approach Today